An appraisal report is evaluation leading to an opinion of value.

-The Sales Comparison Approach deals with finding comparable houses in the vicinity and discovering the value based on comparing those homes to the house being investigated.
+The Sales Comparison Approach deals with searching for comparable properties in close proximity and figuring out the value based on making a comparison of those properties to the house being investigated.

-Being the most commonly used approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a house.
+The Sales Comparison Approach is normally the most accurate and clearest indicator of value for a home.

-The most important point of an appraiser's job is to provide an unbiased, professional opinion of value to help out with financial transactions.
+The most important point of an appraiser's job is to offer an unbiased, professional opinion of value to assist with financial transactions.

 There are a lot of reasons to order an appraisal with the most common reason being real estate and mortgage transactions.